jeb2112/radnec/readme.md

     1. In VS code, click on Debug (the triangle icon in the column of icons near top left) to enter Debug mode.
     2. You will then see a pulldown menu in the top of the Debug panel with a Green arrow, and the 'Gui' entry point.
 Click on this green arrow to run.

 6. Using the File Folder icon near top left of the RADNEC viewer, navigate to and select a root directory (ie the top level directory of a case of several dicom studies) under ```self.UIdatadir```.
 This should start the dicom processing.
-The full processing takes up to 20 minutes depending on gpu.
+The full processing takes 10-20 minutes depending on gpu.
 Images stored in nifti format should then appear under the ```self.UIlocaldir``` designated above.

 7. Using the File Folder icon near top left of the RADNEC viewer, navigate to and select a root directory (ie the top level directory of a case of several studies) under ```self.UIlocaldir```.
 The case tagname will appear in the 'Case:' dropdown menu, select the case to load the nifti files.